percona/percona-server-mongodb-operator/source/update.rst

         }}'

 #.
 The deployment rollout will be automatically triggered by the applied patch.
-   You can track the rolluot process in real time with the ``kubectl rollout status`` command with the name of your cluster::
+   You can track the rollout process in real time using the ``kubectl rollout status`` command with the name of your cluster::

      kubectl rollout status sts cluster1-pxc